fbpx

 1. Al-Toma A, Volta U, Auricchio R, Castillejo G, Sanders DS, Cellier C, Mulder CJ, Lundin KEA.
 European Society for the Study of Coeliac Disease (ESsCD) guideline for coeliac disease and other gluten-related disorders.
 United European Gastroenterol J. 2019 Jun;7(5):583-613. doi: 10.1177/2050640619844125.
 Epub 2019 Apr 13.
 PMID: 31210940; PMCID: PMC6545713.

-1 thought on “May contain traces of gluten”
+1 thought on “‘May contain gluten’ explained”

 Comments are closed.